alvinmasaba/fullstack-js-crud-exercise/README.md

   to more complex and rewarding projects.

---Launch both servers by running 'npm start' from the server directory.
+*Launch both servers by running 'npm start' from the server directory.